Getting Down with ...

 firstnano.txt

 Pressing the Enter key will now save (write out) the file.
 Pressing Ctrl+x will now exit nano.
-Nano has many other features, many of which you can read about it the How-To Geek blog post, The Beginner’s Guide to Nano, the Linux Command-Line Text Editor.
+Nano has many other features, some of which you can read about in A Beginner’s Guide Using the GNU nano Text Editor on Linux.
 You will be introduced to the much more powerful vim editor in a few lessons, however, so we will only need the most basic commands here.

 Exercises: